-- Service must have robust assessment processes to determine the most appropriate service response whereby clients' safety is have systems in place to respond effectively to women and children escaping domestic and family violence.
-For instance, the paramount - parents/caregivers, and would be able to undertake specialised responses or facilitate referrals in order to access the Recognise that accompanying children may require individual responses that are separate to the response for their appropriate services - demonstrate an understanding of the stages that women might go through in relation to leaving violence - have an understanding and expertise to implement a range of best practice approaches to women and children experiencing domestic violence within different environments, i.e. within a crisis refuge, transitional housing, rapid rehousing, or within the home of the client with the perpetrator removed - understand that the safety of women has to be an overarching principle in all service responses.
+- have a multidisciplinary team of staff with relevant experience and/or qualifications in (though not limited to) counselling, social work, domestic/family violence, sexual assault, child protection, and community welfare - Service will have robust assessment processes to determine the most appropriate service response whereby the client's safety have systems in place to respond effectively to women and children escaping domestic and family violence.
+For instance, the is paramount - parents/caregivers, and be able to undertake specialised responses for children or facilitate referrals in order to access the recognise that accompanying children may require individual responses that are separate to the responses for their appropriate services. - demonstrate an understanding of the stages that women might go through in relation to leaving violence - have an understanding and expertise to implement a range of best practice approaches to women and children experiencing domestic violence within different environments, i.e. within a crisis refuge, transitional housing, rapid rehousing, or within the home of the client with the perpetrator removed.